mzgajner/blog/content/fun.md

 ## Oktet 9

-A small men's choir (well, an [acapella group](https://gph.is/1c3jSXd)) we've had since high-school.
+A small men's choir (well, an [a capella group](https://gph.is/1c3jSXd)) we've had since high-school.
 Not much to say other than they're some of my closest friends ❤️.
-We have [an outdated website](https://oktet9.com/) and [a release on Bandcamp](https://oktet9.bandcamp.com/releases) noone ever bought.
+We have [an outdated website](https://oktet9.com/) and [a release on Bandcamp](https://oktet9.bandcamp.com/releases) no one ever bought.